13 Best Jobs Where You Work Alone in 2023

 12. Photographer

-If you have a knack for photography, you can take stock images or family portraits where you won’t have any coworkers and can focus on your craft.
+If you have a knack for photography, you can take stock images or family portraits without the need for coworkers and an office.

 But you may still have to talk to people as a freelance photographer, depending on the niche you choose (like a wedding photographer).